-Dr Constance Mackworth-Young
+Ms Constance Mackworth-Young

 15-17 Tavistock Place

-I was awarded my PhD in early 2020, which was entitled 'An ethnographic study on the everyday lives of young women living with HIV in Lusaka, Zambia' and was funded by the Economic and Social Research Council.
-In this PhD research, I explored the issues and implications of secrecy surrounding HIV, restrictions placed on young people living with HIV, and conducted a temporal analysis of young people's experience of HIV over time.
-I have also investigated methodological approaches, including participatory arts-based methods, and ethical issues around conducting research with young people.
+I was awarded my PhD in February 2020, which was entitled 'An ethnographic study on the everyday lives of young women living with HIV in Lusaka, Zambia' and was funded by the Economic and Social Research Council.
+While at Zambart from 2014-2018, I conducted and collaborated on several studies around young people, HIV and sexual and reproductive health.
+Beyond sexual and reproductive health, I have researched other infectious diseases, including COVID-19 and TB.